 The Telecommunications Law came into force on September 3, 2004, except for certain regulations that came into force on January 1, 2005 in result of implementation of so-called "2002 directives package".
 On April 24, 2009, the lower chamber of the Polish Parliament (Sejm) passed the act on the amendment of the Telecommunications Law and other acts.
-The purpose of the above-mentioned amendment was to further harmonize Polish provisions with the legal framework of the European Union.
-This amendment to the Telecommunications Law entered into force on July 6, 2009.
+The purpose of the above-mentioned amendment was to further harmonize Polish provisions with the legal framework of the European Union and this amendment to the Telecommunications Law entered into force on July 6, 2009.

-Two amendments of the Telecommunications Law are currently in the legislative process.
-According to the amendment that was passed in April 2010 by the Sejm, the definition of "subscriber" was changed, so that it now covers also users of services who have not concluded a written contract for the provision of telecommunications services.
-After this law enters into force, the obligations of telecommunications undertakings with regard to the conclusion, amendment, and performance of contracts will apply to these users as well.
-The entry into force of these amended provisions would likely lead to an increase in some business costs for the Netia Group.
+A further amendment of the Telecommunications Law entered into force on July 20, 2010.
+According to this latest amendment, the definition of "subscriber" was changed, so that it now covers also users of services who have not concluded a written contract for the provision of telecommunications services.
+After the entry of this law into force, the obligations of telecommunications undertakings with regard to the conclusion, amendment, and performance of contracts apply to these users as well.
+Netia, as well as other telecommunications entrepreneurs, is obliged to adjust its standard client contracts to the new requirements within six months following the entry of the amendment into force.

-The Sejm has passed the act "for the support of the development of services and networks for broadband telecommunications", prepared by UKE.
-According to the draft of the law, one of the goals of the act is to improve the investment process in telecommunications infrastructure.
+On July 17, 2010 the act "for the support of the development of telecommunications networks and services" (hereinafter referred to as "the Act on Development") entered into force.
+One of the goals of the act is to improve the investment process in telecommunications infrastructure.
 It authorizes municipalities to construct infrastructure and telecommunications networks, to make it available, and to provide telecommunications services in areas where the demand of end users is not satisfied by commercially provided access to telecommunications services.
 In such a case, subject to consent of the President of UKE, Internet access services can be provided for prices lower than market prices, and even for free, if the provision of services in a given area under such preferential conditions will not lead to a distortion of effective and equal competition.